jaysylvester/citizen/README.md

 ## Routing and URLs

-Apps using citizen have a simple URL structure that determines which controller to fire, passes URL parameters, and makes a bit of room for SEO-friendly content.
+Apps using citizen have a simple URL structure that determines which controller to fire, passes URL parameters, and makes a bit of room for SEO-friendly content that can double as a unique identifier.
 The structure looks like this:

     http://www.site.com/controller-name/SEO-content-here/parameter/value/parameter2/value2